Built during the bootcamp!

 I remember thinking this could be cool and this could actually be a place where I would be able to learn all these skills I wanted to learn, and I signed up right away.

 I was meant to be going traveling for some time after IOC.
 I ended up doing only few weeks in Cambodia then needed to go back to England because of COVID.
-When I returned back to England, I was planning on getting another nine to five job working for someone else.
+When I returned back to England, I was planning on getting another 9-5 job working for someone else.

 Then I started practicing the code every single day, because I obviously had the time to do so because of the lockdown and I just realised how much I loved coding, like it just fitted with me.

-I was super nervous because it as a huge investment, and I have never spent this much money on anything before.
-I had so many people saying things like ' you can learn this by yourself' and ' isn't this all on the internet' and ' aren't you just paying for a holiday in Bali'.
+I was super nervous because it was a huge investment, and I have never spent this much money on anything before.
+I had so many people saying things like 'you can learn this by yourself' and 'isn't this all on the internet' and 'aren't you just paying for a holiday in Bali'.
 There was a lot of negative coming from the people around me.